Costa Fascinosa

 Costa Fascinosa is a that was ordered in October 2007 for Costa Crociere.
 Based on the Concordia-class design, Costa Fascinosa was constructed by Fincantieri's Marghera shipyard in Venice.
 Part of a five-ship expansion of the Costa Crociere fleet, the vessel entered service on 6 May 2012.
 She was Costa Crociere's flagship until entered service in November 2014.
+She is the last ship to be built of the Concordia class, four months after the Costa Concordia disaster.